SonicOriginalSoftware/daft/CONTRIBUTING.md

 # Bad Practice

-Yes.
-Yes I did!
-There exists few other professions where the contract for work is determined as the work is done, or even _after_ it.
+There exists few professions where the contract for work is determined as the work is done, or even _after_ it.
+Software is not one of them.

-No. `swagger` is simply not a good tool nor approach.
+No, `swagger` is simply not a good tool or approach.
 You define your contract based on your customer's needs/desires.
 You document that contract. _THEN_ you implement the behavior.

 If the behavior does not reflect the contract then it is a _BUG_.
 CONTRACT DICTATES BEHAVIOR.
 Not the other way around.
 Not simultaneously.